kadena-community/kadena.js/packages/libs/client/README.md

 Take note of the following:

-- `createTransaction()` will **finalize** the transaction.
-The hash will be calculated.
-In further versions we will invalidate the hash and the command that's been generated on the transaction when `addSigner`, `setMeta` or other changes are made to the transaction
+- `createTransaction()` will return the transaction.
+The hash will be calculated and command will be serialized.

 ## Integrated sign request to Chainweaver desktop